-These charred and grilled chicken chunks are the perfect light and lean taco toppings.
+These charred and grilled chicken chunks are the perfect light and lean taco topping.
 Marinated in lime juice and chipotle paste, there are so many ways you can adapt this taco.

 We have loaded our tacos with creamy avocado and chunky tomatoes and onion, but these would equally be great with some slaw or a salsa.
 Great for feeding a crowd.